cupbop/CuPBoP/docs/CONTRIBUTING.md

-# Contributing to COX
+# Contributing to CuPBoP

-Thank you for your interest in contributing to COX!
+Thank you for your interest in contributing to CuPBoP!
 We appreciate all contributions, including but not limited to:

 - Add documentation